Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Metabolic Modeling with MetaFlux

-\blue{Taken together, the Pathway Tools modeling environment---with its extensive tools for inspecting metabolic-model content and its enriching information---renders MetaFlux models significantly easier to understand, learn from, validate through inspection, reuse, and extend than models produced with other metabolic-modeling software environments.}
+Taken together, the Pathway Tools modeling environment---with its extensive tools for inspecting metabolic model content and its enriching information---renders MetaFlux models significantly easier to understand, learn from, validate through inspection, reuse, and extend than models produced with other metabolic modeling software environments.